AlgoritmoAlgoritmo/AlgoritmoAlgoritmo.github.io/README.md

 ## Projects:
 **Slutty Sluts Panic**

-  Small NSFW Qix-like game for PC.
+  It's a small NSFW Qix-like game for PC, published on November 2021.

   The player has to uncover the underneath image by moving through the level while avoiding enemies.

   I wrote all the code myself (persistence system, unlockable item system, image gallery, the game loop, game settings, etc.); except by the effects system (which is the MM Feedbacks package available on Unity Store).
   Regarding to art, I used Daz3D for the character/background renders with 3rd party models.
 I also made all of the graphic design work, except by the fonts.

   My favorite part was to figure out how to make the image-reveal mechanic.
-I ended up by placing a plane to block the unlockable image view, and spawning quads with a stencil shader material filling the cleared areas to reveal the unlockable image.
+I solved it by placing a plane to block the unlockable image view, and spawning quads with a stencil shader material, filling the cleared areas to reveal the unlockable image.

 - Store page: [Slutty Sluts Panic on Steam](https://store.steampowered.com/app/1775850/Slutty_Sluts_Panic/)